 - Bump map: A texture that affects how lighting is done on the surface of a polygon.
 It can make a flat surface look like it has features.

 - Normal map: A type of bump map that stores a pixel's "direction" it's facing.
-This can make a seemingly flat object look like it was made of many polygons.
+This can make a flat object look like it was made of many polygons.

 - Parallax map: A type of bump map that stores a pixel's "depth".
 Most commonly used with bricks, where the bricks look like they can obscure the cement holding them, but the entire wall is actually flat.

 - Phong (Per-pixel) lighting: Lighting done on each individual pixel.
 Basically lighting is done on each pixel with every polygon (after clipping) and texture that the pixel covers.